neondatabase/website/content/docs/postgres/query-reference.md

 ## Data size

-Run this query to check the logical data size for a branch in Neon:
+Run this query to check the logical data size for a branch in Neon.

 ```sql
 SELECT pg_size_pretty(sum(pg_database_size(datname)))